aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_people_screens.rst

 Overview
 ========

-Videos and Pictures often contain people and other sensitive visual information (e.g., the display on computer screens), even though this information might not be needed at all for visual processing.
+Videos and pictures often contain people and other sensitive visual information (e.g., the display on computer screens), even though this information might not be needed at all for visual processing.
 Our solution performs full body anonymization and computer screen blurring to protect the identities of individuals, and the sensitive information on computer screens from footage or